 Hedge accounting is applied by the Group as part of its foreign currency risk strategy.
-Under the cash flow hedge model, it hedges the spot exchange risk on the highly probable forecast United States (US) dollar revenue transactions using its non-derivative financial instrument, port concession rights payable which is denominated in US dollar as a hedging instrument.
-Such financial liability creates an exposure to the functional currency which offsets the foreign currency exposure on the highly probable US dollar revenue stream.
-Due to the degree of judgement and estimation on the highly probable forecast US dollar revenue transaction there is a risk that the assumptions made on the prospective effectiveness of the hedge transactions are inappropriate, which would lead to the presentation of the relevant amounts in other comprehensive income being incorrect.
+Under the cash flow hedge model, it hedges the spot exchange risk on the highly probable forecast United States (US) dollar revenue transactions as hedged items using its non-derivative financial instrument, port concession rights payable which is denominated in US dollar as a hedging instrument.
+Such financial liability creates a foreign currency exposure which offsets the foreign currency exposure on the highly probable US dollar revenue stream.
+In 2017, there was cessation of hedged items and subsequently the Group re-designated the monthly US dollar forecasted revenue transactions for the next forty two months as hedged items.
+Due to the degree of judgement and estimation on the highly probable forecast US dollar revenue transactions, there is a risk that the assumptions made on the prospective effectiveness of the hedge transactions are inappropriate, which would lead to the presentation of the relevant amounts in other comprehensive income being incorrect.